Scholarships in Asia and the Pacific

 The academic institution will inform all applicants of the outcome of the selection process and begin to make arrangements for the awardees take up their scholarships.

-ADB will send an appropriate congratulatory letter to each scholar.
+ADB will send an appropriate congratulatory letter to scholars through the university.